blaza168/bds_project_1/README.md

 Why I think this application is in 3rd normal form ?

 Since this database design doesn't break 3rd normal form, it means that this standard must be met.

+there is no transitive dependency for non-prime attributes as well as it is in second normal form